opencog/sensory/opencog/atoms/terminal/README.md

 to code up, and is more than enough to solve all the other research goals in this project.
 And so there it is.
 Brutish but servicable.

+One thing that `xterm` does that other terminals do not do is that you can attach it directly to `/dev/pts/NN` with the `-S` flag.
+Other (modern) terminals do not do this.
+Looking at you, `mate-terminal`.
+At any rate, this is "for demo purposes only", and not for production.

 -----------------------------------